 To show you, we decided to make a chair, with sustainability as the design brief.

-Nearly 75% of all aluminium ever produced is still in use
+About 75 percent of all aluminium ever produced is still in use

 Aluminium is a 100% recyclable material, and producing recycled aluminium requires only 5% of the energy required to produce primary aluminium.